WGUNDERWOOD/wgunderwood.github.io/_posts/local_polynomial_regression/2022-08-09-local-polynomial-regression-4.markdown

 We use time-series data from
 [NASA's Goddard Institute for Space](https://climate.nasa.gov/vital-signs/global-temperature/).
-The data set takes the form of yearly mesasurements of global temperature anomaly between 1880 and 2021, giving 142 samples in total.
+The data set takes the form of yearly measurements of global temperature anomaly between 1880 and 2021, giving 142 samples in total.
 We set the independent variable $x_i$ as the measurement year